-She terms her approach in her most recent work as 'slow sculpting', allowing whatever time is required to be taken, to become fully immersed and reflective.
-She believes that having this intense and intimate relationship with the work will be communicate in the outcomes.
+The intricacies of her process, detail and archiving of sculptural fabrication are important to her and her approach to sculpting is referred to as 'slow sculpting', allowing whatever time is required to be taken, to become fully immersed and reflective.
+She believes that having this intense and intimate relationship with the work will be communicated in the outcomes.

-She terms her approach in her most recent work as 'slow sculpting', allowing whatever time is required to be taken, to become fully immersed and reflective.
-She believes that having this intense and intimate relationship with the work will be communicate in the outcomes.
+The intricacies of her process, detail and archiving of sculptural fabrication are important to her and her approach to sculpting is referred to as 'slow sculpting', allowing whatever time is required to be taken, to become fully immersed and reflective.
+She believes that having this intense and intimate relationship with the work will be communicated in the outcomes.

 Natural Formations